A Parent’s Survival Guide to Summer Camp Registration

 Step 3.
 Register for the camps

-Take 3a requires either inheriting a small fortune or taking on a second job to pay for camp, neither of which is a problem for us working parentings, of course.
+Step 3a requires either inheriting a small fortune or taking on a second job to pay for camp.
 This is the part where we question the entire process and think to ourselves, “Minecraft does teach my kid critical thinking skills…” and “Would it really be that bad if my children spend the summer at home?
 Surely, they would quietly entertain themselves while I work, right?”

 Unlikely, so we press on.
 Who needs college savings anyway?